jmedina21/dexcom-esp32-monitor/README.md

 This is a simple monitor to display the current glucose level and trend through an ESP32 and a 2.8" TFT LCD display.

+## Known issues

+-   Timestamp will not display correctly on certain timezones
+-   Diagonal arrows don't look correct

 ## Features

 ![IMG_8577](https://github.com/user-attachments/assets/b6ac8dad-ef86-4e08-9859-ca909362449d)